christophertcampbell/talks/README.md

-# Sample material for use in giving talks
+# Material and examples from my talks

-The material in this repository is for use in giving talks and presentations.
-The material here does not represent complete projects, and may change at any time.
+I use the material in this repository for giving presentations.
+This material does not represent complete projects, and may change at any time.

 By Chris Campbell, Licensed MIT